linkedin/Iris-message-processor/README.md

 Iris-message-processor
 ========

-Iris-message-processor is a fully distributed Go application meant to replace the sender functionality of [Iris](https://github.com/linkedin/iris/tree/experimental) and provide reliable, scalable, and extesnible incident and out of band message processing and sending.
+Iris-message-processor is a fully distributed Go application meant to replace the sender functionality of [Iris](https://github.com/linkedin/iris/tree/experimental) and provide reliable, scalable, and extensible incident and out of band message processing and sending.

 Iris-message-processor is meant to be used with the [experimental-sender branch](https://github.com/linkedin/iris/tree/experimental) of Iris.
 Make sure you have set that up first before running Iris-message-processor.